karenbennis/School_District_Analysis/README.md

 * Percentage passing reading decreased by 7%, from 84% to 77%.
 * Percentage passing math and reading decreased by 7%, form 63% to 56%.

 This decrease is to be expected, as the Thomas High School 9th grade data was removed from this calculation.
-Since the grouping of students in the spending bucket
+Since the grouping of students in the spending bucket is representative of a larger student population, removing the data from this subset would not impact the scores as dramatically as they do when looking at the scores only for Thomas High School.

 ## Scores by School Size
 ### Original Analysis
 ![](https://github.com/karenbennis/School_District_Analysis/blob/master/ScoresBySchoolSize.png)